Back to Blog

 Notion: Cloud-only.
 Data lives on Notion's servers.
 Export available but imperfect.

-Winner: Obsidian and Logseq tie for those who prioritize data ownership.
-Notion wins for those who want zero setup and cloud convenience.
+Winner: Obsidian for data ownership.
+Notion for those who want zero setup and cloud convenience.

 Collaboration